 What type of peony is Karl Rosenfield peony classified as?

-Karl Rosenfield Peony plants (Paeonia lactiflora ‘Karl Rosenfield’) are herbaceous perennial peony plants with Full Double-type peony flowers that bloom mid-season (mid-late spring).
+Karl Rosenfield Peonies (Paeonia lactiflora ‘Karl Rosenfield’) are herbaceous perennial peony plants with Full Double-type peony flowers that bloom mid-season (mid-late spring).

 How tall do Karl Rosenfield peonies grow?